mmorub/gimbal2022/README.md

 We use a gyroscope to measure the angular velocity by which the camera is turned.
 The particular gyroscope used here is a [MEMS Gyroscope](https://en.wikipedia.org/wiki/Vibrating_structure_gyroscope#MEMS_gyroscopes), which was [originally designed for use in devices like smartphones](https://invensense.tdk.com/products/motion-tracking/6-axis/mpu-6050/).
 In our case the sensor comes on a little prototyping board shown in the picture of the [components](#introduction).

-## Record gyroscope data with the arduino (lab/step001-test-gyroscope/arduino)
+## Record gyroscope data with the arduino
+**All required code is in lab/step001-test-gyroscope/arduino**.

 Let's start by turning the camera on the gimbal by hand and measuring the angle with the gyroscope.
 You need to use the Arduino IDE and its serial monitor for this.
 You also need Matlab in the next step.
 Everything you need is installed on the PCs in the lab.
 If you are using your own PC or laptop, check the brief description of the [prerequisites](#prerequisites).

 You **do not need to plug in the separate power supply** for these steps yet.
 The separate power supply is for the motor, which is still turned off here: